 - DIVERSITY: Ecumenical and unifying environment.
 Diverse student population which fosters rich peer to peer learning.

-- VARIOUS CONCENTRATIONS: Students can choose concentrations in Christian Faith and Public Policy, Biblical Studies and Theology, Christian Counseling, and General Studies.
+- VARIOUS CONCENTRATIONS: Students can choose concentrations in Biblical Studies and Theology, Christian Counseling, or General Studies.

 - VOCATIONAL APPLICATION: Students complete this MTS degree for vocational application in government, advocacy, counseling, lay ministry within their own congregation, publishing, public policy and personal enrichment.